-- Identify internal functions and subject matter experts who may need to be called on to support the investigation, and determine what support will be needed and whether internal experts' usual, ongoing responsibilities allow them to support the investigation. - Those who are conducting the investigation typically would engage necessary consultants, using a special engagement letter (even for internal personnel in some cases) describing how attorney-client privilege will be handled. - In the event that internal support functions are engaged, a clear chain of command should be established, and instructions should be provided, if applicable, about how to maintain any attorney-client privilege or attorney work product.
+- Identify internal functions and subject matter experts who may need to be called on to support the investigation, and determine what support will be needed and whether internal experts' usual, ongoing responsibilities allow them to support the investigation. - Those who are conducting the investigation typically would engage necessary consultants, using a special engagement letter (even for internal personnel in some cases) describing how attorney-client privilege will be handled.
+Experts engaged for environmental and workplace safety incidents can include data forensics experts, physical evidence preservation experts, public relations consultants, certified industrial hygienists, certified process safety professionals, and professional engineers in a variety of disciplines. - In the event that internal support functions are engaged, a clear chain of command should be established and instructions should be provided, if applicable, about how to maintain any attorney-client privilege or attorney work product.